yineng999/openlmis-devops/README.md

 Want to install in Ubuntu etc.?
 Read [Official instruction](http://docs.ansible.com/intro_installation.html)

-### Run your machine
+### Run your virtual machine

 Navigating to the OpenLMS-TechOps root directory, run `vagrant up`.
-Ansible will install everything you declared in `provisioning/playbook.yml` file.
+Ansible will install all packages you declared in `provisioning/playbook.yml` file.

 If your machine is already running, you want to provision again, just need to run `vagrant provision`.
 More vagrant commands read [here](http://docs.vagrantup.com/v2/cli/).